mitmedialab/rr_audio_entrainer/README.md

   - `-h`, `--help`: show this help message and exit
   - `-i IP_ADDR`, `--ipaddr IP_ADDR`: The IP address of the machine running this node.
 Used to serve audio files to the robot.
-  - `-d [OUT_DIR]`, `--outdir [OUT_DIR]`: Optional directory for saving audio.
-    Default is the current working directory.
+  - `-d [AUDIO_DIR]`, `--audiodir [AUDIO_DIR]`: Directory containing a
+    subfolder with the source audio ("source") and a directory for saving output ("output").
   - `-r USE_ROS`, `--use-ros USE_ROS`: Use a local microphone or an audio stream ROS from an Android mic (i.e., the robot).
 Default local mic.

-For the audio files to be streamed, for now, from the directory where your audio will be saved, you will need to run:
+#### Audio file directories and the HTTP server

+The audio files are streamed using a simple HTTP server.
+The audio entrainer will try to morph the provided audio file.
+If for some reason it fails, it will fall back to sending out the original source audio file.
+This means the server needs to have access to both directories -- one with the source files in it, and one with the output.
+One could set up nginx to serve files and have some nice configurable setup, but in liew of that, we're doing the following:

+1. Specify a directory that has two subdirectories:
+    - source
+    - output
+2. Start the server in that directory:
-`python -m SimpleHTTPServer`
+    - `python -m SimpleHTTPServer`

-In the future, this functionality will be incorporated into the node itself.

 ### ROS messages